sylk0s/cloudflare-ddns/README.md

 # cloudflare-ddns

+> ⚠️⚠️⚠️ This project has been rewritten in [sylk0s/simple-ddns](https://github.com/sylk0s/simple-ddns).
+This was a project I did for a class, and thus, was bad.

 A Dynamic DNS script for cloudflare

 All the other ones I could find were really old so i just made my own